Grimsbury

-Grimsbury is a largely residential area which forms the eastern part of Banbury, Oxfordshire, England.
+Grimsbury is a largely residential area which forms the eastern part of Banbury, in the Cherwell district, in the county of, Oxfordshire, England.
 It is situated east of the River Cherwell, the Oxford Canal and the Cherwell Valley Line railway.

+Grimsbury includes Banbury railway station, Banbury United F.C.'s ground, and the town's Royal Mail sorting offices, which were built on the site of the former Banbury Merton Street railway station.

 History

-Grimsbury was first settled in the 6th century as a Saxon hamlet and for centuries was a hamlet separate from Banbury on the east side of the River Cherwell along with the nearby hamlet of Nethercote, Banbury.
+Grimsbury was first settled in the 6th century as a Saxon hamlet.
 The placename appears to be a corruption of the Saxon name for a defended enclosure (burh) of a person called Grim, although it may be noted that old maps of the area record the name as 'Grimsby', a form still used by older inhabitants of the locality.
 'Grim' and 'by' are both Danish elements, and it may be significant that the hamlet is situated on the Northamptonshire side of the ancient river crossing which would have been used by the armies of Danes from Northampton mentioned in the Anglo-Saxon Chronicle.
 It is possible that the name was derived from a pseudonym for the pagan god Woden.
-Grimsbury currently includes the town's Royal Mail sorting offices, which were built over the former Banbury Merton Street railway station, Banbury railway station, Banbury United F.C.'s ground, and the Victoria Place apartment development.

-Local living conditions had improved greatly during the Victorian era with the removal of several poorly built cottages that were deemed to be only "hovels" and an end to the endemic "dwarfism" and rickets that had plagued the local children in the early 19th century.
+Local living conditions were improved during the Victorian era with the removal of several poorly built cottages that were deemed to be only "hovels" and an end to the endemic "dwarfism" and rickets that had plagued the local children in the early 19th century.
 A slightly later development still further east in Grimsbury was of larger houses.
 A lot of cottages on what was called 'Waterloo' (today's Waterloo Road), which apparently lay just east of Banbury Bridge to the north of the road, had transformed from the early 19th century so that by 1841 Waterloo was considered one of the better off parts of Grimsbury.
 Due to Banbury's then boom time Grimsbury's principal expansion occurred between 1852 and 1881, when some 500 houses were built, around Middleton Road, Causeway, Merton Street, Duke Street, and North Street.